katenip/ITCS-5154-ML-Project/README.md

 `health_inspection.ipynb`

-Fpr best results add your Census API Key where it says CENSUS_API_KEY = "" otherwise your probably going to get alot of failed requests
+For best results add your Census API Key where it says CENSUS_API_KEY = "" otherwise your probably going to get alot of failed requests

 ## Optional: Skip Long Processing Steps